feathery-org/slate/source/index.html.md

 }]
 ```

-Fetch all submission data for a particular form
+List submission data for a particular form

 ### HTTP Request